How To Maximize Space with Vertical Storage Solutions

-Organizing your clothing by color is most helpful to those with a wardrobe that has a variety of colors.
+Organizing your clothing by color one way to organize your closet.
+It is most helpful to those with a wardrobe that has a variety of colors.
 By color-sorting clothes, you can pick out coordinating pieces for an outfit in minutes, rather than flipping through a dozen pieces.

 One fun way to incorporate color coordination is to purchase colored storage boxes and bins.
 Put the items of the matching color in the bin then stack the boxes.
+Alternatively, you can use clothing storage bags and add color labels to them.
 It’s a quick way to locate an item, all the while keeping specific pieces together.

 7. Purchase Over-the-Door Organizers